Aathi: Plot

-Past: Aathi's biological father was an honest cop who arrested one of RDX's henchmen.
-It is revealed that Anjali and Aadhi are from the same family as Aathi's father is Anjali's maternal uncle.
+Aathi's biological father was an honest cop who arrested one of RDX's henchmen.
+It is revealed that Anjali and Aathi are from the same family as Aathi's father is Anjali's maternal uncle.
 RDX visits Aathi's house and asks his grandfather to let his henchmen go.
 When Aathi's grandfather refuses, RDX threatens them, only to find knives being held at him by Aathi and his cousins.
 Aathi's father arrives and arrests RDX.
-Infuriated, he visits with some of his henchmen and Shankar.
+Infuriated, he visits with his brother Robert, Abdullah, Sadha, Shankar and some of their henchmen.
 Together, they murder the whole extended family.
-Only Anjali, Ramachandran, and Aathi survived the blast that annihilated their family.
-After the house is blown up by RDX, Aadhi escapes and is taken in by a couple who later become his adopted parents.
+Only Anjali, Ramachandran and Aathi survived the attack that annihilated their family.
+After the house is blown up by RDX, Aathi is taken in by a couple who later become his adopted parents.

-Present: On finding out his past, Aathi's adoptive parents request him to come back to New Delhi, but he refuses.
+On finding out his past, Aathi's adoptive parents request him to come back to New Delhi, but he refuses.
 He then takes them to the railway station but is nearly ambushed by RDX's men.
-He defeats them in a fight and meets RDX, warning him to bring his brother Robert from Dubai, whom he promises to kill.
-Soon, Robert arrives, and in revenge, kills Ramachandran, while challenging Aathi to meet him at RDX's place.
-Aathi came after finding out that RDX kidnapped Anjali and held her hostage by his henchmen in the library of their college, which happens to be the old house that Aathi, Anjali, and their family lived in.
-Aathi escapes after killing Robert with his gun.
+He defeats them in a fight and meets RDX, warning him to bring Robert from Dubai, whom he promises to kill infront of Robert.
+Soon, Robert arrives and in revenge, he kills Ramachandran, while challenging Aathi to meet him at RDX's place.
+Aathi came after finding out that RDX kidnapped Anjali and held her hostage by his henchmen in the library of their college, which happens to be the old house that Aathi, Anjali and their family lived in.
+Though injured, Aathi escapes after killing Robert with his gun.
 RDX's men hold Anjali hostage, but Bullet and the other students in the college save her.
-In a thrilling climax, Aathi kills RDX and is shown to be leaving and reuniting with Anjali, the only one left in his family.
+After a prolonged fight between them, Aathi kills RDX and is shown to be leaving and reuniting with Anjali, the only one left in his family.